hernandoabella/keycode-event-handler/README.md

 ## Demo Video 🎥
 📺 [Demo Video on YouTube](https://www.youtube.com/watch?v=KEYCODE-DEMO&t)

-Watch the video to witness the application in action, showcasing dynamic keycode updates as you interact with your keyboard.
-Enjoy the demonstration!

-Don't forget to subscribe to our YouTube channel for more content related to our applications and future updates.

 ## How to get started 🚀
 1. Clone the repository to your local machine.
 2. Open the `index.html` file in your web browser.